fatlard1993/zelda/README.md

 ![zelda](./img/zelda.jpg)

-## Automatically `npm link` all your packages together!

 Sometimes Link needs a little help from Zelda.

 ### Features

-- Automatically `npm link` all your modules together
+- Automatically `npm link` all your packages together
 - Recursively runs `npm install` so your freshly cloned projects are ready to go!